 Budget-minded travelers could look into more affordable areas, like the black beach of Perissa / Kamari.
 Despite first impressions, Santorini can actually be very fairly priced.

-Here is my guide on things to do in Santorini in 4 days.
-As for what to do on the other islands, check right below.
+Here is my guide on things to do in Santorini in 4 days, and my article on things to avoid in Santorini.

-Itinerary #2 – Athens and the Greek islands
+2. Athens and the Greek islands: Day-to-day itinerary

-This itinerary is ideal for people visiting Greece for the first time.
-You can combine the capital with some activities and beach time on a few of the Greek islands.
+If you are interested in beach time, quaint architecture and sailing trips, this itinerary is perfect for you.
+You can combine the highlights of Athens with some time on a few of the Greek islands.

-As explained earlier, it’s best to combine Santorini with other Cyclades islands, or Crete, that are easily accessible by ferry.
+Assuming you want to go to Santorini, it’s best to combine it with other Cyclades islands, or Crete, that are easily accessible by ferry.

 In order to compare and book ferry tickets, you can use search engines like Ferryscanner.
 These days, most ferry companies offer the option of an e-ticket.

 If you are island hopping in Greece, I suggest spending anywhere from three to five days on each island.
-For bigger islands, like Naxos or Crete, even more days are needed.
+For bigger islands, like Naxos or Crete, you would need more time.

 - Day 1 – Arrive in Athens, fly to Santorini